fireundubh/playwithfire/pyro.md

 ### Extended Papyrus Project Format

-Bethesda Softworks introduced the Papyrus Project (PPJ) format with the Papyrus Compiler for *Fallout 4*.
+Bethesda Game Studios introduced the Papyrus Project (PPJ) format with the Papyrus Compiler for *Fallout 4*.
 The compilers for _Skyrim Classic_ and _Skyrim Special Edition_ do not support the format.

 Pyro supports all core PPJ elements and attributes.
 The PPJ format has also been extended to support features unique to Pyro.